tipishev/python_debugging_workshop/README.md

 * the more lines there is in a function the longer the corridor
 * calling a function within a function takes you one level deeper down the stack
 * returning from a function takes you one level up, to the line where you entered
+* luckily there are no GOTO statements in Python, so each function has a single point of entry,
-* one function can have multiple return points, for example a condition check may return the result earlier.
-And even if you don't return explicitly, Python returns an implicit None. luckily there are no GOTO statements in Python, so we don't have weird teleports
+* though it may have multiple return points, for example a condition check may return the result earlier.
+And even if you don't return explicitly, Python returns an implicit None.

 * One thing to note about this diagram the numbers are not the actual line numbers in the files, they are relative to each function.
 In real code all functions may be defined in the same file and their starting line number can be anywhere, but lines are always consecutive.